Scheduled weekly readings from the Torah, Prophets and Gospels, including summaries amd a free listening service.

 About the Weekly Torah Portion

 Each week, synagogues across the world read a section from the Torah (the five books of Moses).
 In Hebrew, this passage is called Parashat HaShavua (פָּרָשַׁת הַשָּׁבוּעַ), which means “portion of the week.”
 Sometimes it is called the parsha or sidra.
 The Jewish community follows a schedule of readings based on the Hebrew calendar.
 Over the course of a year, the entire Torah is read publicly during the synagogue services.
 Each reading has a name based on one of the important Hebrew words in the first sentence of the passage.
 There are fifty-four portions in the regular cycle, as listed below.

 Note: On Jewish holidays, special readings often interrupt the regular cycle.

-Choose a Torah Portion below to read and listen to Scripture readings
+Choose a Torah Portion below to read the text and listen to the audio.

 Online Audio Listening

 The audio Bible listening service on this site is provided by Crossway Bibles Web Service.
 Audio recordings are in MP3 format.
 If you experience any interruption in the audio playback, please try again later, unfortunately it is beyond our control.